robinagandhi/CYBR4360-8366/firewall-concepts.md

 Now write and apply the other two rules needed for SSH and HTTPS access before enabling UFW.
 Remember to specify the protocol!

 > ⚠️ Add **all** your rules before running `ufw enable`.
-Enabling UFW enforces the default deny policy immediately — if you have not added an SSH rule yet, you will be locked out.
+Enabling UFW enforces the default deny policy immediately, if you have not added an SSH rule yet, you will be locked out.

 Once all three rules are in place, enable UFW:
 ```bash